-From Nipple Sparring Mastectomy to DIEP flap Breast Reconstruction
+From Nipple Sparing Mastectomy to DIEP flap Breast Reconstruction

-A nipple sparring mastectomy to DIEP flap breast reconstruction can be a very successful surgical process after being diagnosed with breast cancer.
-I want to share my success story and reference articles that I have been reading about nipple sparring mastectomy (NSM).
+A nipple sparing mastectomy to DIEP flap breast reconstruction can be a very successful surgical process after being diagnosed with breast cancer.
+I want to share my success story and reference articles that I have been reading about nipple sparing mastectomy (NSM).

 My NSM Experience: Breast Surgeon